Article | Homeownership

 *ENERGY STAR and the ENERGY STAR mark are registered trademarks owned by the U.S. Environmental Protection Agency.

-4. Upgrade to Energy-efficient Windows, Appliances or HVAC System
+4. Upgrade to Energy-Efficient Windows, Appliances or HVAC System

 Making energy efficient home upgrades often requires an investment, but these upgrades can potentially increase your home’s value.
-For example, installing new energy efficient windows or appliances or heating and cooling systems that use less energy could increase the value of your home.
-To help fund certain qualifying home improvements in select areas, Vanderbilt Mortgage and Finance offers its Home Upgrade loan program, or “HUG” financing.
-“Home owners deserve the opportunity to upgrade or repair their current home without draining their savings," says Eric Hamilton, president of Vanderbilt Mortgage and Finance, Inc. “The HUG loan program gives qualified applicants* a chance to responsibly upgrade their home, whether you’re planning energy efficiency upgrades or tackling an emergency repair.”
+For example, installing new energy-efficient windows, appliances, or heating and cooling systems that use less energy could increase the value of your home.
+According to an infographic by the Appliance Standards Awareness Project, Americans who use appliances that meet certain standards can save $500 on their utility bills.
+To help fund certain qualifying home improvements in select areas, Vanderbilt Mortgage and Finance offers its Home Upgrade loan program.

 5. Use Green Cleaning Supplies